 Potion of might

-|A magic potion which greatly increases the strength and physical power of one who drinks it.|
+|A potion which greatly increases the power of the drinker's melee attacks.|

-Quaff Normally: "You feel very mighty all of a sudden."
+Quaff normally: You feel very mighty all of a sudden.

-Prior to 0.12, quaffing a potion of might while already mighty would give a point of magic contamination.
+- Prior to 0.12, quaffing a potion of might while already mighty would give a point of magic contamination.

-|Ambrosia • Berserk rage • Brilliance • Cancellation • Curing • Degeneration • Experience • Flight • Haste • Heal wounds • Invisibility • Lignification • Magic • Might • Mutation • Resistance • Stabbing|
+|Ambrosia • Attraction • Berserk rage • Brilliance • Cancellation • Curing • Degeneration • Experience • Flight • Haste • Heal wounds • Invisibility • Lignification • Magic • Might • Mutation • Resistance|